Ponta do Ouro Partial Marine Reserve in the Lubombo TFCA

-The Marine Reserve has a rich diversity of marine life and is the most important leatherback and loggerhead turtle nesting ground along the Mozambican coast.
-Leatherbacks are the largest sea turtles and classified as critically endangered by the IUCN, while loggerhead sea turtles have been classified as endangered.
+The marine reserve has a rich diversity of marine life and is the most important leatherback and loggerhead turtle nesting ground along the Mozambican coast.
+Leatherbacks are the largest sea turtles and are classified as critically endangered by the World Conservation Union (IUCN), while loggerhead turtles have been classified as endangered.
 To monitor and protect the turtles coming ashore to lay their eggs, a marine monitoring programme was established to augment the programme that has been in place since 1994, thanks to Pierre Lombard and his family.

-The turtle monitoring season ran from October 2010 to April 2011 and started again in October 2011.
-During this time Reserve management and turtle monitors undertook vehicle and foot patrols of the turtle nesting sites, the primary goal being to protect the nesting females and their eggs and also to monitor the number of nesting females.
-In the course of these patrols, the monitors also collected data on the turtles, including how many of them had been tagged, the size of the animals, whether they were laying eggs or not and, if the animals were not sighted, how many tracks there were.
-During the hatching stage, the monitors noted the number of eggs hatched.
+Throughout the nesting season, stretching from October to the end of March, the reserve management and turtle monitors undertake vehicle and foot patrols of the turtle nesting sites to protect the nesting females and their eggs and monitor the number of nesting females.
+The monitors also collect data on the turtles, including how many of them have been tagged, the size of the animals, whether they were laying eggs or not and, if the animals were not sighted, how many tracks there were.
+During the hatching stage, the monitors note the number of eggs hatched.
 The presence of the monitors is considered vital for the protection of the turtles.
 The reserve's turtle-monitoring programme links up with the one across the border, in South Africa’s iSimangaliso Wetland Park, a World Heritage Site, where turtles have been monitored since 1963.

 The marine reserve headquarters were opened in 2011 and the management plan and community action plan have been approved.
 With support from the Turing Foundation, two all-terrain vehicles were purchased in 2014 for beach patrols by the marine rangers.
 Also in 2014, 20 years of turtle monitoring and conservation in Mozambique were celebrated.